Exeter Chiefs sign Jersey's Tonga international Elvis Taione

 Exeter have signed Jersey's Tongan international hooker Elvis Taione on a two-year deal.

-The 30-year-old joined Jersey in March last year and has helped them avoid relegation in two successive seasons.
+The 30-year-old joined Jersey and has helped them avoid relegation in two successive seasons.

 "He's making the step up to the Premiership.
 It's a fantastic achievement by Elvis and he's put in the hard work," Jersey boss Harvey Biljon told BBC Radio Jersey.